Mango Kesari Recipe | Mango Sheera

 Next, add the mango puree to the suji sheera (halwa) and mix gently.
-Cook the sheera for 5 to 7 mins, stirring occasionally until the halwa starts coming off from sides.
+Cook the sheera for 5 to 7 mins, occasionally stirring until the halwa starts coming off from the sides.

 Turn the heat- off and garnish with cardamom powder and roasted cashews.